National Graduate Development Programme

 Learning and Development

-The NGDP currently offers its trainees a fully funded ILM Level 7 qualification in Leadership and Management which has been designed specifically to equip our trainees as leaders within the public sector.
+The NGDP will be offering a Chartered Management Institute (CMI) qualification which has been designed specifically to equip our trainees as leaders within the public sector.
 Assignments are completed in the workplace, putting theory into practice and opening doors for trainees to explore their own interests.

 Council partners